Matthew-Hurrell/labyrinth-of-riddles/README.md

 ### Play Again Function

 The play again function is defined on the run.py module.
-It is called when a player character dies or runs out of guesses on a riddle.
+It is called when a player character dies or when the you_die function is called after failing a riddle challenge.
 The purpose of this function is to give the user an option to restart the game or quit the program.
 The function features a while loop which displays the question to the user of whether they would like to play again or not.
 The while loop contains an if/elif/else statement which checks the users input and either calls the begin_labyrinth function and breaks out of the loop, prints a goodbye message and calls the quit function or displays an invalid input message and repeats the loop.
 The loop repeats until a valid input is received from the user.

 ![Play Again Function](readme-images/play-again-function.png)